 In Ontario, the company maintains close ties with 27 First Nations and Aboriginal communities and collaborates on the development of mutually acceptable management plans for the areas where we operate.
 In Quebec, Resolute regularly engages with 12 different First Nations and Aboriginal communities to harmonize our operating plans with their traditional land use practices.

-- Another dispute involves the Algonquins of Barrière Lake in Quebec, who sent a statement to the provincial government concerning a lack of consultation over logging permits issued for the area in 2012.
+In a one cases, an agreements were briefly delayed when the Algonquins of Barrière Lake in Quebec sent a statement to the provincial government concerning a lack of consultation over logging permits issued for the area in 2012.
 These consultations are carried out by government representatives, with or without the involvement of Resolute.
-The challenge here stems from an unresolved matter in the trilateral territorial agreement between the provincial and federal governments and the First Nation.
-It is the government’s responsibility to settle this dispute.
+TDiscussions on harmonization have continued with success and harvest allocations have been released to the industry.

 Mutually Beneficial Initiatives